Ken Wong

-Brief Introduction
+Biography

 Wong was born in British Hong Kong, with ancestral roots in Dongguan, Guangdong.
-He attended the now-defunct Oberlin College (Shau Kei Wan branch) during his secondary school years, former representative of windsurfing in Hong Kong.
+He attended the now-defunct Oberlin College (Shau Kei Wan branch) during his secondary school years, and was a former representative of windsurfing in Hong Kong.

+He made his film debut in 1997 in Downtown Torpedoes; in 2005, he joined TVB and subsequently starred in several television dramas, including Women on the Run, Maidens' Vow, and The Seventh Day.
+He left TVB in 2009, and The Stew of Life was his last work.